Dear Student in Your First Few Weeks of College,

 You might realize your roommate isn’t your best friend or even a friend (tip: friendship was never required).
 You might be burning through your summer savings at a crazy pace (hint: stop eating out, get books from the library, make a budget).

-You might have gone to class and left overwhelmed by the readings, the work, the size, or you never made it to class because you overslept… again (hint: go to office hours and go to class).
+You might have gone to class, in-person or virtual, and left overwhelmed by the readings, the work, the size, or you never made it to class because you overslept… again (hint: go to office hours and go to class).